4 Questions to Improve Your Nonfiction Book Draft

 Remember the 4 Cs for a Stronger Nonfiction Book Draft

-These four key areas–coherence, consistency, clarity, and compelling content–should give you plenty to consider as you work on your nonfiction book draft.
+These four key concerns–coherence, consistency, clarity, and compelling content–should give you plenty to consider as you work on your nonfiction book draft.
 Remember to let the first draft cool.
 This resting period is part of the writing process.
 Every writer needs some distance from the first draft to see it the way the reader is likely to see it.

 Then, do a full read-through of your completed draft.
 Consider the 4 Cs of a well-written nonfiction manuscript.
 Make any revisions to the draft that you feel you can make before sending it to your editor.
 And, very important, trust your editor to do his or her part.
 Your editor is on your side.
 If not, fire your editor and find one who is.